 One of the most significant challenges for auto lenders today is remaining compliant with lending regulations.
 Top-notch managed servicing BPO collection management teams track these regulations and any changes to ensure employees are fully informed and systems are programmed to reflect the relevant regulations.

 |Rules and Regulations Governing Collections Can Be Overwhelming|

 |The number of regulations that auto lenders need to comply with can be overwhelming.
 In addition to the brief list of regulations mentioned below, auto lenders may also need to comply with additional state and local regulations.|

 Gramm Leach Bliley Act (GLBA)

 Reg Z (Truth In Lending Act)

-An established, experienced provider of BPO collection management eliminates staffing headaches and helps ensure the collections process complies with all relevant auto lending rules and regulations.
+An established, experienced provider of managed servicing BPO collection management eliminates staffing headaches and helps ensure the collections process complies with all relevant auto lending rules and regulations.

 IT Infrastructure and Systems

 The best managed servicing BPO collection process providers invest in IT infrastructure and systems and continually update these resources to promote efficiency throughout all phases of the collection process.
 This gives them capabilities and capacity far beyond what most auto lenders can afford.
 Some of the specific ways that these IT resources and systems improve collection efficiency and effectiveness include:

 - Fraud detection, which can help uncover discrepancies that can be early indications of eventual delinquencies or defaults.